networktester7/android-app/readme.md

 The functionality consists of a display interface that shows the current inventory available at a hospital location, as well as a search function to allow the user to search for a specific medical device (e.g. an 18 mm heart valve).

 ## Currently functioning features:
-1. Login screen that authenticates with main app
+1. Login screen authenticates with main app.
 2. Users are able to view the database and inventory quantities.
 3. Users can add quantites of items.
 4. Users can subtract items from the inventory.